sci-42ver/SDF_exercise_solution/README.md

 - [~~this~~](https://github.com/compclub/projects) uses *Rust*...
 - ~~https://github.com/bishwa-poudel/Software-Design-and-Architecture-Specialization-Coursera~~ weirdly use Java.
 # nbardiuk solution comment
+By https://github.com/search?q=repo%3Anbardiuk%2Fsoftware-design-for-flexibility%20exercise&type=code it probably only has 3 exercise solutions.
 ## 2.1
 - > ; (assert (= 2 (get-arity h))) this is too naive - does not allow to use 'list
   Not.
 Since if this holds, then `(assert (= 1 f-arity))` also doesn't work.
 ## 2.2
 - `(guarantee-procedure-of-arity h (make-procedure-arity 2) 'h)` implies `h` can have more than 2 arguments.
+## 2.3
+- totally independent from 2.1~2 without any assertion.
 # mbillingr solution comment
 ## 2.1
 - `call-with-values`